KoljaWindeler/deadman_php_pushbullet/README.md

 Simply open the developer tools -> service and run: homeassistant.turn_off and select automation.deadman_reset as entity.
 This will stop the resetting and thus will trigger the switch after the timeout.

+### the server
+The script runs on a professionally hosted server.
+I don't plan to take it offline as it is running quite a lot of services on other URLs.
+But I won't garantuee its operation ... obviously.
+You can always install the service on your own server of cause.